Understanding The Three Different Types Of ADHD

 How do you diagnose ADHD?

 As we continue to learn about this unique condition, more and more adults are getting their suspected ADHD diagnosed.
-Whether it's at the advice of friends and family, after a problem such as a car accident, or just being fed up with late appointments and disorganization, something drives the individual to seek an ADHD diagnosis.
+Whether it's at the advice of friends and family, after a problem such as a car accident, or just being fed up with late appointments and disorganization, something drives many individuals to seek an ADHD diagnosis later in their lives.

-ADHD is diagnosed using the latest version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the manual used as the official resource for determining mental disorders.
+ADHD is diagnosed using the latest version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the manual used as the official resource for determining the criteria for various mental disorders.
 Adults must regularly display five or more of the symptoms outlined in the DSM under one of the subtypes to be formally diagnosed.
 Moreover, evidence of these symptoms should be present before age 12.

 A formal diagnosis of ADHD is made by a psychiatrist, psychologist, or another health professional with experience in diagnosing developmental disorders.
 Complete diagnosis may take several appointments, depending on the provider.
-They will perform an in-depth interview with you, asking questions about your symptoms and how they affect you to get a detailed history of symptoms.
+They will perform an in-depth interview with you, asking questions about your symptoms and how they affect you to get a detailed history.

 Not everyone who displays hyperactivity or inattentiveness has ADHD, of course.
-The diagnosis depends on the length of time the symptoms have been present and the degree to which the individual is negatively affected.
+Some people just are more energetic or disorganized than others.
+The diagnosis of ADHD depends on the length of time the symptoms have been present and—critically—the degree to which the individual is negatively affected.
 Other conditions that can mimic ADHD, such as depression or OCD, need to be ruled out as well.
-These conditions can coexist with ADHD, and if that is the case, they may need separate treatment.
+These conditions can also coexist with ADHD, and, if that is the case, may need separate treatment.

 iStock/Rawpixel